 EQ Bank is the subsidiary of Equitable bank; a federally regulated Schedule I Bank.
-While Equitable bank offers commercial and residential lending products, EQ provider more personal banking services.
-They currently offer numerous savings and investment accounts, including an RSP savings account.
+While Equitable bank offers commercial and residential lending products, EQ Bank provides more personal banking services.
+They currently offer numerous savings and investment accounts, including an RSP Savings Account.

 What Is The Contribution Limit For An RRSP?

 Each year, you have the ability to contribute your earned income to an RRSP account.
 However, there is a limit to how much you can contribute every year, which is known as your “contribution limit”

 This limit is either 18% of your earned income from the previous year or a specific amount determined by the Canada Revenue Agency (CRA), whichever of the two is lower.
 For 2023, that contribution limit is $30,780.

 To withdraw your money from your RRSP, you can do so in a couple of ways.